dartmouthcapital/document-store/README.md

 Copy `config.yaml.sample` as `config.yaml` and edit accordingly, and run `pub get`.

+If `ssl_certificate` and `ssl_key` are provided, a secure server will be started.

+Since documents are frequently accessed repeatedly, a local, cached version is stored.
+The cache can be cleared with a simple cron: `bin/cli.dart document purge_cache`

 ## Server

 Run `dart bin/server.dart` or to run in the background, `nohup dart bin/server.dart >> /var/log/dart.log 2>&1`

-Since documents are frequently accessed repeatedly, a local, cached version is stored.
-The cache can be cleared with a simple cron: `bin/cli.dart document purge_cache`

 Provide a Basic Auth header when connecting to the API.